arunava5764/Predictive_Analysis_of_Parkinsons_Disease_from_Gait_Sensor_Data_and_Brain_MRI_Images/README.md

 - [x] **Baseline_Model_Data**
     - [x] **Preprossed_Gait_Data** This folder contains data files for baseline Gait model where the data has been proprocessed using statistical methods and devided based on class and each class file is denoted as `Gait_HC.csv` and `Gait_PD.csv` data fils.
     - [x] **Preprocessed_PPMI_Data** This folder contains data files for baseline PPMI model where the data has been collected based on some criteria and devided based on class and each class file is denoted as `PPMI_HC.csv` and `PPMI_PD.csv` data fils.
+- [x] **Data_Preprocessing_Code** This folder contains three code files. `Data_Division` code file separates preprocessed data based on class and generates new lass wise datasets. `Gait_Data_Preprocessing` code file takes the original Gait source file and converts it to more readble format to suit our experiment. `PPMI_Data_Preprocessing` code files uses the original PPMI datanase records and preprocessed it by collecting clanical data based on some vistis for a particular patient.
 - [x] **Diagrams** This folder contains all the diagrams whihch depict the process of each techniques we have implemented in this experiment and the same have used in report.
 - [x] **Model** This folder contains model architecture metadata for baseline Gait model, PPMI model and Siamese Multi Model.
 - [x] **Siamese_Model_Code** This folder contains code files for testing Gait data individually using Siamese Multi Model architecture : `Siamese_Network_Gait_Test` and for testing PPMI data individually using Siamese Multi Model architecture : `Siamese_Network_PPMI_Test`.